-Focus on Irish History: The 1916 Easter Rising
+Focus on Irish History: From the 1913 Lockout to the 1916 Easter Rising

-Both the Understanding 1916 exhibition and the 1916 section in Soldiers and Chiefs explore this pivotal period in Irish History.
+The exhibitions Understanding 1916 exhibition and the 1916 section in Soldiers and Chiefs explore these key periods in Irish History.

 Tour: Understanding 1916